[For beginners] Laravel: Trying to import a CSV file!

 (Yes, it's simple!
 Sorry!)

-After preparing the routing, CSV import method, and model, the next step is to install the Goodby CSV library.
+With the routing, CSV import method, and model in place, the next step is to install the Goodby CSV library

-Run the command below to install the Goodby CSV library.
+Run the following command to install the Goodby CSV library:

-Once the installation is complete, follow the README on Goodby CSV's GitHub and add the following use declaration to the relevant controller.
+Once the installation is complete, follow the instructions in the README on Goodby CSV's GitHub and add the following use declaration to the relevant controller:

 Goodby CSV GitHub